TommyHughes/StudentTestPerformanceAutomation/README.md

 # StudentTestPerformanceAutomation
 An R script used to automate the process of gathering and analyzing student test scores.
-Student grade files have intentionally been excluded.
+Grade files are intentionally excluded.